tylerharter/cs301-projects/fall18/p4/README.md

 ## Step 10:

-Write a function to find the highest budget of all movies released in a given year in the dataset.
+Write a function to find the movie with the highest budget released in a given year in the dataset.

 This function is called `findHighestRevenue(year)`.